Alestrix/minimal-containers/opensshd/README.md

 sshd:x:997:65534:sshd user:/run/sshd:/usr/sbin/nologin
 ```

-Since there is no `bash` present in this image (and since `PermitRootLogin` is set to no), the root user will not be able to log into this container.
+Since there is no `bash` present in this image (and since `PermitRootLogin` is set to no), the root user will not be able to log into this container, but
+`sshd` needs the entry to be there.

 ## How it works internally